One pill can kill

 This young teen was a “happy, social girl in elementary and middle school until she went to high school, and things began to change.
 The pressure to get top grades, to be popular, to be on the fast track for admission to a top college was overwhelming.”

-The teens’ mother, thinking she was helping, took her daughter to a doctor who prescribed Klonopin for her daughter’s anxiety.
+The teen’s mother, thinking she was helping, took her daughter to a doctor who prescribed Klonopin for her daughter’s anxiety.

 One pill led to another.
 Grades began to slip, and a new group of friends entered the picture.
-The parents knew something was wrong but didn’t understand what.
+The parents knew something was wrong, but didn’t understand what.

 For example, a young teen may often do anything for the next high.
 She steals pills from friends’ parents’ medicine cabinets and from anyone who has a prescription.
-When those sources dried up, she turns to dealers for more pills.
+When those sources dried up, she turned to dealers for more pills.
 Her life is in jeopardy as she continues down the slippery slope of prescription drug use.
 Luckily, the young teen at the end of the article was now working to rebuild her life.

 This teen’s story is not the only story.
 Unfortunately, too many young high school and college students are trying pills to fit in, get ahead, stay focused, or curb their anxiety.
 Some get help for their problem.
 Yet, others are not so lucky.